thinkst/canarytools-python/README.rst

 Installation
 ------------

-The API is supported on python 2.7.
+The API is supported on Python 2.7+, or 3.3+.
 The recommended way to install the API Wrapper is via `pip <https://pypi.python.org/pypi/pip>`_.

 .. code-block:: bash